Vocabulary

 "The first election results have started to come in."

-The period of weeks immediately before an election when politicians try to persuade people to vote for them.
+weeks immediately before an election when politicians try to persuade people to

 "Dual British and American nationality"